sorgelig/SAMCoupe_MIST/README.md

 ### Notes about supported formats:
 **MGT** is simple sector dump of SAM disks.
 All disks have the same size 819200 (for 80 track disks).

 **SDF** is the older (but still popular) format for disks with non-standard geometry.
-Currently only disks with sizes 983040 (80 tracks) and 1019904 (83 tracks) are supported.
+You need to convert this format to EDSK by [SAMdisk](http://simonowen.com/samdisk/) utility.

 **EDSK** is the newer format for non-standard disks.
 Sizes up to 1024kb are supported.

-There is only basic support SDF and EDSK formats.
-If application has specific copy protection then it may not work.
+There is only basic support for EDSK format.
+If application has strong copy protection then it may not work.

 **All formats share the same file extension - DSK**.
-If you have one of supported format with extensions like *.mgt, *.edsk or *.sdf, then rename them to *.dsk in order to load it in this emulator.
+If you have one of supported format with extensions like *.mgt, or *.edsk, then rename them to *.dsk in order to load it in this emulator.

-Other formats like **SAD** can be converted to one of supported format by [SAMdisk](http://simonowen.com/samdisk/) utility.
+Other formats like **SAD,SDF,TD0, etc.** can be converted to one of supported format by [SAMdisk](http://simonowen.com/samdisk/) utility.

-Core supports write to **MGT** disks (disk size must be exactly 819200 bytes).
-Choose "Mount .DSK" if you want to write to disk.
-Disk will be mounted to drive 1.
-Write is not well tested yet.
+Core supports write to disks.
+Please note: only basic write is supported and it not well tested.
 Formatting and raw read/write of the track is not supported.
+You may prepare empty disks by PC utilities and then use them in this core.

 **MiST firmware has to be updated for writing capability (2016-06-10).**

 Core provides autostart for newly inserted disk into drive 1.
 Autostart works only on startup screen with stripes.
 Press any key after restart before loading the disk if you don't want autostart.

-Autostart is disabled for disks mounted for writing.

 ### Keyboard:
 Most PC keys are mapped to the same SAM Coupe keys.